-The Advanced Journal of Plant Biology (AJPB) consider all manuscripts on the strict condition that they have been submitted only to AJPB and that they have not been published already or under consideration for publication or in press elsewhere.
+The Advanced Journal of Plant Biology (AJPB) considers all manuscripts on the strict condition that they have been submitted only to AJPB and that they have not been published already or under consideration for publication or in press elsewhere.
 All manuscripts must be clearly written in English.
 It is recommended that an English check of the manuscript by a competent and knowledgeable native speaker be completed before submission.
 Only manuscripts that are written in clear and concise English will be accepted for review.
-Manuscripts should be prepared in Microsoft Word with 1.5 line spacing using Arial or Times New Roman font type and font size 12.
+Manuscripts should be prepared in Microsoft Word with 1.5 Line Spacing using Arial or Times New Roman font type and font size 12.

 These are complete descriptions of current original research findings, and experimental procedures should be given in sufficient detail for others to verify the work.
 The length of a full paper should be between five and twenty pages.

 Short communications are concise articles, but independent report suitable for recording the results of complete small investigations.
 They aim to report new ideas and recent advancement in a particular field.
 Short communications do not cover in detail background information about the problems treated or the applications, rather they provide key pointers to the reader.
 The work reported needs to be technically sound, innovative and significantly unique.
 The style of main sections need not conform to that of full-length papers.
 Short communications are 2 to 3 printed pages (6-8 double spaced pages) in length.

 Review articles do not cover original research but rather accumulate the results of various articles on a particular subject into a coherent narrative about the state of the art in that field.
 Review articles will often lack a “Materials and Methods” section.
 They provide information about the topic and also provide journal references to the original research.

 Apart from the major article types listed above, other form of articles such as Case Reports, Editorial, Perspective, Commentary etc are also accepted for publication in the Advanced Journal of Plant Biology.